MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create virtual pets that live inside your computer and can be interacted with and cared for like real pets.
+Programming is sometimes used to control robots in space, such as the Mars Rover.